chefbc/gatsby-v2-starter/content/posts/2020-04-27/index.md

 ---

-# Python Dev Environment Setup
+# Setup a Python Development Environment

 This is intended as a quick reference and explanation of how I setup an evironment to develop via Python.